mariamhasan21/EasyEncodeDecode/README.md

     Run the program.
     Select E to encode a message or D to decode a message.
-    Enter the message you wish to encode or decode.
+    Enter the message you wish to encode or decode:
     The program will display the encoded or decoded result.
     Press q to quit the program.
-Example
+Example 1:

             Please enter 'E' for Encoding And 'D' For decoding (Press 'q' to break): E Enter the message: hello
             Encoded message: 9p0olleh9p0
+Example 2:
             Please enter 'E' for Encoding And 'D' For decoding (Press 'q' to break): D Enter the message: 9p0olleh9p0
             Decoded message: hello